Skip to main content

 Preventive Care & Wellness

-• Topical ear medications are necessary for the treatment of most ear conditions in cats.
+• Topical ear medications are necessary to treat most ear conditions.
 This article provides step-by-step instructions on how to apply ear medications along with precautions.
-Tips are also given to reduce your cat’s anxiety with ear treatment.

-• Topical ear medications are necessary for the treatment of most ear conditions in dogs.
+• Topical ear medications are necessary to treat most ear conditions.
 This article provides step-by-step instructions on how to apply ear medications along with precautions.
-Tips are also given to reduce your dog’s anxiety with ear treatment.

 • The proper administration of eye medication is essential for your pet's prompt recovery.
 Make sure you carefully read the label and understand the prescription instructions.
 If you have any questions, contact your veterinarian for clarification.